yujialinncu/PredGly/README.md

 </br>`python predict.py -h`

 # Announcements
 * In order to obtain the prediction results, please save the query protein sequences and protein name in txt format.
 Users can refer to the example.txt under the codes folder.
-Also of note, each protein name should be added by '>', otherwise the program will not occur error.
+Also of note, each protein name should be added by '>', otherwise the program will occur error.
 * The accepted amino acids are: A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y, and a virtual amino acid O. If the protein fragments contain other amino acids, the program only will predict fragments which contain above-mentioned 21 amino acids.
 * To save the prediction results, the -ouput should be in csv format.